Are you or a loved one about to start spinal cord injury rehabilitation?

 How Long Does Spinal Cord Injury Rehabilitation Take?

-Neuroplasticity is heightened during the months following a spinal cord injury.
+Neuroplasticity is heightened during the first few months following a spinal cord injury.

-This means that the spinal cord is more sensitive to adaptive changes, which can speed up your recovery.
+This means that the spinal cord is more sensitive to change, which can speed up your recovery.

-Even years following your injury, your body is capable of making neurological adaptations.
+Even in the years following your injury, your body is capable of making neurological adaptations with the right tools.

 Every spinal cord injury is unique, and the time it takes to recover will be different for everyone.

 This is your journey, so focus on doing your best and know that that’s enough.

 The patient and their willingness to participate plays a significant role in determining the outcomes of rehabilitation.